 There’s a reason why enterprises from all industries prioritize “Know Your Customer” best practices.
-It’s because they know that customer knowledge is at the heart of great day-to-day work and long-term success.
+It’s because they know that customer experiences are at the heart of great day-to-day work and long-term success.

-But those best practices include more than just remembering a person’s name and some details about their business.
+But those best practices include more than just remembering customer information.
 That’s just the basic stuff you need to make the sale.